 \subsubsection{Unanchored Sobolev space on the unit cube $H_{\alpha,s}([0,1]^s)$}

-We need a function space over the unit cube where our eventual cubature method will operate.
+We need a function space over the unit cube to analyse the error for our cubature method of choice, which will be interlaced polynomial lattice rules.
 For this, let us define the \emph{unanchored Sobolev space over the unit cube} $H_{\alpha,s}([0,1]^s)$.
 This is the same space as was used in, e.g., \cite{BD09}.
 For $\alpha \in \N$ the univariate space $H_\alpha([0,1])$ consists of integrable functions over $[0,1]$ having absolutely continuous derivatives up to order $\alpha-1$ and square integrable derivative of order~$\alpha$.
 For the univariate case the unanchored inner product is

 with norm $\|\cdot\|_{H_\alpha([0,1])} := \langle \cdot, \cdot \rangle^{1/2}_{H_\alpha([0,1])}$.
 Note that contrary to our Gaussian function space which is taking benefit of the functions being anchored here we must include the typical $\tau=0$ term in the first sum.